DevHalimMahmoud/BoilrBite/README.md

   components.
 * Selected Item Callbacks: onSelectedItemChanged callback to listen for changes in the selected item
 * Easy Data Manipulation: addOrUpdateItems method to add or update items in the list.
+* Support for Multiple View Types: BoilerBite supports multiple view types, which allows you to display different types of items in the same list.

 ## Usage